yzhanglp/yzhanglp.github.io/_pages/about_pub.md

   - /about.html
 ---

 Hi!
 I am a first year PhD student at [Imperial College London](https://www.imperial.ac.uk/), advised by [Tolga Birda](https://tolgabirdal.github.io/) and [Gerard Pons-Moll](https://virtualhumans.mpi-inf.mpg.de/).
+Previously, I received my Bachelor's degree in Computer Science & Mathematics from the Hong Kong University of Science and Technology (HKUST).

 My research interest lies in 3D Computer Vision and Graphics, with a specific interest in leveraging machine learning techniques to comprehend dynamic information in the physical world.
 My research goal is to enable machine to understand the dynamic world around us.

+Feel free to reach out for potential collaborations or discussions!

 Education
 ======